AbhishekUoR/Kernels_gem5/README.md

-Kernel binary is saved in Gdrive
+Kernel binaries are saved in Gdrive